stooj/stooj-dot-org/drafts/18-install_flameshot.md

 The only thing left to add is a browser and then I can permanently stop using `proteus` for taking my notes, and start using `drummer` for everything.

 Whoops.
 Just realised that I committed all these changes to the `main` branch.
 It's late at night and I'm tired and I can't be bothered replaying all those commits in a new branch so stuffit, it's going to main.
 I did merge the i3wm branch though, right?
+(EDIT: apparently I did commit to the branch)

 I also somehow managed to commit this file and not save the last 6 paragraphs, but vim undo to the rescue 😍